Most goal systems work for one ambition. They fall apart when you need balance.

 | Move Quick | Implementation Intentions (Gollwitzer and Sheeran, 2006) [3] | Specific action plans produce d = .65 effect on goal attainment |

-Locke and Latham’s work is especially relevant to the “Act Small” component.
-Their research across more than 40,000 participants found that setting proximal subgoals increased both initial self-efficacy and task persistence on complex problems [1].
-Research by Seijts and Latham found that people assigned proximal subgoals developed significantly more task strategies than those given only a distant goal — and this strategy development happened with no additional coaching or performance feedback in the distal-only group [1].
+Locke and Latham’s 2002 review summarizes a research program in which setting proximal subgoals increased both initial self-efficacy and task persistence on complex problems [1].
+A separate study by Latham and Seijts (1999) found that people assigned proximal subgoals developed significantly more task strategies on their own than those given only a distant goal [9].
 That distinction matters.
 Each BSQ milestone isn’t just a checkpoint – it actively generates new strategic thinking that a single distant goal cannot produce on its own.

 Gollwitzer’s research provides the backbone for “Move Quick.”
 His meta-analysis found that implementation intentions work by making specific opportunities more mentally accessible and by automating goal-directed responses [3].
 In practical terms, your if-then plan for the first BSQ milestone is doing real cognitive work: it’s priming your brain to notice opportunities and act on them without deliberation.